stride3d/stride-docs/en/manual/scripts/best-practice.md

     public void DoStuff(){}
 }

-// You may now access this singleton from any of your components: public override void Update()
+// You can create and get this singleton from any of your components: public override void Update()
 {
     Services.GetOrCreate<MySingleton>().DoStuff();
 }

-// If you need this singleton to live inside the scene, you just have to add a couple of calls public class MySingleton : SyncScript, IService
+// Here's a singleton implementation when you need its lifetime to be limited to the scene's: public class MySingleton : SyncScript, IService
 {
     public override void Start()